-- 192. Pretrial Services does not consider a person's ability to pay when determining eligibility. - 193.
-Pretrial Services also does not consider the availability of non-financial alternative conditions of release that would reasonably assure appearance and community safety. - 194.
-Because of the strict criteria set forth by the Commissioners in this written policy, the vast majority of arrestees are deemed ineligible for release on a pretrial-release bond.
-Once all of the restrictions on eligibility are applied, it is generally only first-time offenders charged with non-violent offenses who are even eligible to receive pretrial-release bonds. - 195.
-Neither Pretrial Services nor any other official assesses an arrestee's eligibility for pretrial-release bonds prior to arraignment and booking. - 196.
-If a person appears to be eligible based on all the criteria in the Commissioner's Court's 1999 order, a Pretrial Services agent will interview the person after booking. - 197.
+of the restrictions on eligibility are applied, it is generally only first time offenders charged with non-violent offenses who are even eligible to receive pretrial-release bonds.

+- 181. Eligibility for pretrial-release bonds is never assessed prior to arraignment and booking. - 182.
+If a person appears to be eligible based on all the criteria in the Commissioner's Court's 1999 order, a pretrial services agent will interview the person after booking. - 183.
 Interviews generally take place the first business day after an arrest, but they can be delayed for several reasons, including that Pretrial Services agents work only Monday through Friday, so a person arrested on Thursday or Friday will not be assessed for eligibility until Monday or Tuesday at the earliest.
 In September 2017, 132 people were interviewed: an average of about 4.4 interviews per day.
-This number is typical.22 - 198.
+This number is typical.21 - 184.
 During the interview, arrestees are asked to provide their current address, information about how they can be contacted, and employment information.
-Pretrial Services also asks the arrestee for the contact information of two or more "references" who will have to verify the arrestee's address before a pretrial-release bond can be granted.
+Pretrial Services also asks the arrestee for the contact information of two or more "references" who will have to verify the arrestee's address before a pretrial-release bond can be granted. - 185.
+Pretrial Services does not collect information about the person's finances or education history, and does not screen arrestees to determine indigency. - 186.
+Not everyone who is interviewed will be released on a pretrial-release bond.
+For example, in September 2017, only 83 of the 132 people who were interviewed were released on a pretrial-release bond.
+In August 2017, only 99 of the 166 people who were interviewed were released on a pretrial-release bond.
+The gap between the number of people interviewed for pretrialrelease bonds and the number of people released on pretrial-release bonds is due primarily to the fact that many arrestees are homeless, and that people's references cannot be contacted.

-22 Between October 2016 and September 2017, the average monthly number of interviews was 153.5 (about 5 interviews per day).
+21 Between October 2016 and September 2017, the average monthly number of interviews was 153.5 (about 5 interviews per day).
 The number of interviews per month ranged from a low of 119 in June 2017 to a high of 199 in January 2017.